ember-learn/super-rentals-tutorial/src/chapters/07-reusable-components.md

 ember server
 ```

+## Generating a Component with a Component Class

 With the Mapbox API key in place, let's generate a new component for our map.

 ```run:command cwd=super-rentals